Oakland Motorcycle Accident Lawyers

 • DUI — The Annual Report of the California DUI Management Information System from the California Department of Motor Vehicles (DMV) states that there were 124,141 DUI arrests in California in 2019, which was far less than the 208,531 a decade prior.
 The fact remains that DUI was a factor in 1,187 alcohol-related crash fatalities and 27,333 alcohol-related crash injuries, as well as 798 drug-related crash fatalities and 2,998 drug-related crash injuries.

-• Head-On Collision – Motorcycles colliding head-on with other vehicles are rare, but such collisions happen when other drivers are driving the wrong way or in certain other circumstances.
-Head-on collisions are always more likely to be fatal.
+• Head-On Collision — Motorcycles colliding head-on with other vehicles are rare, but such collisions happen when other drivers are driving the wrong way or in certain other circumstances.
+Head-on collisions often have a higher likelihood of resulting in fatalities.

 • Hitting Stationary Objects — There can be a wide variety of situations in which motorcyclists strike objects on roads, and they can be powerless to avoid collisions because of the actions of other drivers.
 People will want to be certain they have legal representation in these types of cases.